PaddlePaddle/models/PaddleRec/ctr/deepfm/README.md

 </p>

 ## Distributed Train
-We emulates distributed training on a local machine.
+We emulate distributed training on a local machine.
 In default, we use 2 X 2，i.e. 2 pservers X 2 trainers。

 ### Download and preprocess distributed demo dataset
 This small demo dataset(a few lines from Criteo dataset) only test if distributed training can train.